Dalonte Hill

 Dalonte Hill (born January 19, 1979) is an American basketball coach.
-He is currently an assistant coach at Stephen F. Austin.
-Prior to that, he was an assistant college basketball coach at The University of Maryland.
+He is currently an assistant coach at Chicago State.
+He was previously an assistant coach at Stephen F. Austin.
+Prior to SFA, he was an assistant college basketball coach at The University of Maryland.
 He was hired to join head coach Mark Turgeon's staff in May 2011.

 Prior to his hiring at Maryland, Hill served as an assistant under Kansas State head coach Frank Martin.

 In August 2010, Kansas State athletic director John Currie extended Hill's contract through 2015 and increased his salary to $423,750.
 His previous contract, worth $420,000 a year, had made him the highest paid assistant coach in college basketball.
 In addition, Hill was eligible for a bonus of $80,000 based on the success of his team.